pmahnke/stmgrts/_posts/2006/2006-04-16-notes_st_margar.md

 The Councillors present (Cllrs Hambidge and Lamb), and Mick Potter (Traffic Officer Environment Directorate) agreed to let residents carry out this audit themselves.

-The area in which the audit would be conducted was defined as the ‘village': those roads bounded by Chertsey Rd and the railway line, and St Margarets Rd and Moormead Park.
+The area in which the audit would be conducted was defined as the 'village': those roads bounded by Chertsey Rd and the railway line, and St Margarets Rd and Moormead Park.
 There was considerable interest in extending it beyond these boundaries into Orchard Rd and the Trust Grounds.
 However, sheer logistics make anything wider than this difficult initially.
 Twenty generous volunteers signed up to offer their services.

 ### Next steps: